Michael Walters

-Michael Walters (born 7 January 1991) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
-Originally playing mainly as a small forward, Walters has recently spent more time in the midfield.
-In 2019 he was rewarded with his debut selection in the All-Australian team.
+Michael Walters (born 7 January 1991) is a former Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).
+Having spent most of his career playing as a small forward, Walters was a five-time Fremantle leading goalkicker.
+In 2019, he was rewarded with his debut selection in the All-Australian team.

 Junior career

-A highly skilled player who mainly plays as a midfielder or forward, Walters was selected by Fremantle with the 53rd pick in the 2008 AFL Draft.
+A highly skilled player who mainly played as a midfielder or forward, Walters was selected by Fremantle with the 53rd pick in the 2008 AFL draft.
 He had made his senior debut for Swan Districts in the West Australian Football League in 2008, playing 2 matches.
-Nicknamed Son-son, he lived on the same street in Midvale as his former Swan Districts teammates and fellow 2008 AFL draftees Nic Naitanui and Chris Yarran.
+Nicknamed Son-Son, he lived on the same street in Midvale as his former Swan Districts teammates and fellow 2008 AFL draftees Nic Naitanui and Chris Yarran.
 Walters' father Mike played for Central District in the South Australian National Football League.

 In 2007 he represented Western Australia at the Under 16 Championships and won the Kevin Sheehan Medal (shared with Tom Scully) as the best player in the championships, after kicking 10 goals in his three games.
 He was a member of the 2007-08 AIS/AFL Academy squad and in 2008 represented Western Australia at the 2008 AFL Under 18 Championships and was named in the All-Australian Team.